KLZ-0/Alames/README.md

 Set .pyw file type association for Pythonw (needed for launcher):

-Run as administrator (right click and select "run as administrator") `install-dependencies.bat`
+Run as administrator (right click and select "run as administrator") `install-launcher.bat`

 **Launch application:**